Alibaba IPO prices at top of range, raising $21.8 billion

-Alibaba Group Holding (BABA.N) priced its initial public offering at $68 a share, the top end of the expected range, raising $21.8 billion on Thursday, in the latest sign of strong investor appetite for the Chinese e-commerce juggernaut.
+Alibaba Group Holding (BABA.N) priced its initial public offering at $68 a share, the top end of the expected range, raising $21.8 billion (13.26 billion pounds) on Thursday, in the latest sign of strong investor appetite for the Chinese e-commerce juggernaut.

 At that price, the IPO, one of the largest-ever, would give Alibaba a market valuation of $167.6 billion, surpassing American corporate icons from Walt Disney Co (DIS.N) to Boeing Co (BA.N).
 The offering also vaults it atop U.S. e-commerce rivals like Amazon (AMZN.O) and eBay (EBAY.O) and gives it more financial firepower to expand in the United States and other markets.